orzogc/bitburner-rescript/README.md

 ## Bitburner bindings for ReScript

-`src/netscript` is some Bitburner bindings for ReScript.
+`src/netscript` has some Bitburner bindings for ReScript.